winitzki/lamonte-jexer-wikis/Jexer-System-Properties.md

 Used by jexer.TApplication and jexer.backend.SwingTerminal.
 If true, display a text-based mouse pointer, otherwise do not.
-(Also, the Swing backend will display the normal arrow mouse cursor when textMouse is false.)
+(Also, the Swing backend will display the "hand" mouse cursor when textMouse is false.)
 Default: true.

 jexer.hideMouseWhenTyping
 -------------------------